citp/privacy-policy-historical/m/ma/mar/marketplace-live.com.md

 ## 1\.
 Collection of personally-identifiable information

 Innovative Learning Solutions, Inc., collects your personally-identifiable information (such as your name, address, telephone number, billing and shipping information, credit card information or e-mail address) submitted through the web site, email, telephone, fax or mail relating to your participation in the Learning Tools.
 We keep this personally-identifiable information on our servers for a period of 3 years.
-After this period is over, the data will be taken offline and stored on a tape media for an additional two years.
+After this period is over, the data will be backed up to tape backup media and stored offline.

 All credit card payments are timely processed using third-party gateways.
 Once the credit/debit card information is processed, the transaction is deleted from our electronic database and is kept only with the credit/debit card processor, not on our servers.